Why are there so many types of transfer credits?

 Once you have accepted your Offer of Admission you will be contacted by Enrolment Services with details on the course selection process.

-New Student Registration for the Winter semester typically takes place in October.
+New Student Registration for students accepted for the Winter semester typically takes place in November and December.
 You will likely not hear about an offer of admission until late December, so there is a chance courses will be full by the time you are admitted and able to register.
 There are also limited courses that you may be able to select, depending on your transfer credits.
 Please consult with your Program Counsellor about course selection if you have questions.
 There is no guarantee you can be put into full courses or that you will be able to find 2.50 credits to take.

 Taking courses out of sequence from the Schedule of Studies is a usual occurrence for transfer students, but since we cannot predict which courses you anticipate taking the scheduling office may create a conflict with your planned courses.
 In this situation, please contact your Program Counsellor for advice.